serotta58/starwars-universe/README.md

 ## To-Do

-- Add some progress indicator:  The complete dataset is loaded before the app can be used, and this causes quite a delay due to the large number of fetches from the swapi.co API.
-Showing the progress would make the wait seem shorter.
-The parallel and asynchronous fetches make it trickier, but one idea would be to keep a count of how many objects (planets, people, whatever) had been retrieved so far, and show that incrementing.
-And since each category page (e.g. planets) will tell you how many to expect from that category, the total expected could be updated to be able to show a percentage complete as well.
 - Add caching or background loading so the app is ready faster.
 One thought is to direct all data retrievals through an interface that either serves up the cached data, or retrieves just that bit from the API (and keeps it in the cache) as needed.
 Asynchronous background loading of the cache could still occur.
 Or the background loading could be skipped and just load elements and add them to the cache as required.
 For example, on first click of the Planets the app could retrieve all the planets from the API.
 Or if jumping to a particular planet that is not in the cache yet, just that one could be retrieved from the API (faster since it is just one) to minimize the user wait time.
 As they use the app, the local data store would quickly get populated and more and more would be retrieved locally with no waits.